19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Economy/Coins.md

 Anytime a generic coin is mentioned, it is referring to the Imperial Silver Piece.

-One silver coin in Mithrinia represents a days wage of standard labor and all prices are derived from that.
-To convert loot and prices from these systems, you *could* use this table.
+One silver coin in Mithrinia represents a day's wage for standard labor.

 ## Imperial Currency and Availability